QuantEcon/python-lecture-sandpit.myst/lectures/lagrangian_lqdp.md

 lq.stationary_values()
 ```

-This way of finding the solution to a potentially unstable linear difference equations system is not necessarily restricted to the LQ problems.
-For example, this method is adopted in the [Stability in Linear Rational Expectations Models](https://python.quantecon.org/re_with_feedback.html#Another-perspective) lecture, and let's try to solve for the solution again using the `stable_solution` function defined above.
+This way of finding the solution to a potentially unstable linear difference equations system is not necessarily limited to the LQ optimization problems.

+For example, this method is adopted in the [Stability in Linear Rational Expectations Models](https://python.quantecon.org/re_with_feedback.html#Another-perspective) lecture.

+Let's try to solve for the solution again using the `stable_solution` function defined above.

 ```{code-cell} ipython3
 def construct_H(ρ, λ, δ):